AbiAjayi/Risk-Assessment-and-Analysis/README.md

 The bank’s aim is not merely profitability, but the creation of a resilient and diversified portfolio that thrives in the face of uncertainty, reduces credit losses, ensures compliance with ever-evolving regulations and more importantly, propels the bank forward into a future where data isn't just a tool for risk mitigation, but a catalyst for growth and innovation.

-### Data Description
-Note: A default on a loan occurs when payments are missed for a specified period, and it has been established that the loan is no longer going to be repaid.
-Arrears, are payments that are late, delayed or missed but where the borrower has every intention of making the payments later.

-The bank has a database with 1500 rows of expense information for analysis, with the following attributes:

--Loan ID: A unique identifier for each loan in the portfolio.
-- Borrower ID: A unique identifier for each borrower associated with the loan.
-- Borrower Name: The full name of the borrower.
-- Gender: The gender of the borrower.
-- Borrower Age: The age of the borrower.
-- Marital Status: The marital status of the borrower.
-- Borrower Address: The address of the borrower.
-- Borrower Email: The email address of the borrower.
-- Borrower Phone Number: The phone number of the borrower.
-- Loan Amount: The amount of money borrowed by the borrower.
-- Loan Type: The type of loan, such as personal loan, mortgage, auto loan, or commercial loan.
-- Interest Rate: The annual interest rate charged on the loan.
-- Loan Term: The duration of the loan, in years.
-- Loan Status: The status of the loan, such as "Paid Off," "Defaulted," or "In Arrears."
-- Credit Score: The credit score of the borrower, which reflects their creditworthiness.
-- Income: The income of the borrower.
-- Employment Status: The employment status of the borrower, such as "Employed," "Self-Employed," or "Unemployed."
-- Loan Origination Date: The date when the loan was initially issued.
-- Loan Paid Date: The date when the loan was paid off or settled.
 ### Tech Stack
 The data analysis for this project will be carried out Power BI.